nnimar/Max-for-the-Visual-Arts/Max4VisualArts/README.txt

-Max for the Visual Arts (m4va) by Nicolas Marechal n.marechal@lcc.arts.ac.uk
+Max for the Visual Arts (m4va) by Nicolas Marechal nmarechal@o365.fcu.edu.tw

 *********************
 Intro

-Max for the Visual Arts is a self-learning tool and a repository for the Max patches made or used on the BA interaction design arts (IDA) and the MA interactive design communication (IDC) at the London College of Communication (University of the Arts London, United Kingdom).
+Max for the Visual Arts is a self-learning tool and a repository for the Max patches used in interaction design and new media art.

-There are two releases of the patch, the complete version (available on request to educators) and the GIT version (https://github.com/imi/Max-for-the-Visual-Arts).
-The GIT is a light version where the externals, java, media and the applications folders are not included (some links in the patches will not work but you should be able to find them easily).

 Run the main patch _M4VA_help from the Extras menu.
 Also in the Extras menu, look in the _M4VA folder for various toolboxes.

 The Max4VisualArts package is located in the /Users/Shared/Max 7/Packages/.
 From version 2.50, the patches have been optimised to work with Max 7, most should work in Max 6 and some will work in Max 5 but they are no longer supported.

 Version 2.55 is the first version compatible with the new Package Manager in Max 7.
-It’s a work in progress !
+Version 2.60 has been tested with Max 9.

 *********************
 Dependencies

-Because of its nature, this package heavily depends on the work of others.
+This package heavily depends on the work of others.
 The first patch, m4va dependencies has links to the extensions, abstractions, patches and applications that we use.

 Please take the time to install those to avoid the frustration of non working patches.

-- The first group is currently available from the package manager (In Max 7, choose File then Show Package Manager).
+- The first group is currently available from the package manager (In Max, choose File then Show Package Manager).

 - In the essentials group, some will require that you create a package for them.
 (see here: https://docs.cycling74.com/max7/vignettes/packages).